itsnang/itsnang/README.md

 🎓 BSc in Computer Science @ Royal University of Phnom Penh | 2021-2025
 🏆 Graduate of Sabaicode x Cellcard Full Stack Development Bootcamp

-$ fortune
-"Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." - Martin Fowler
 ```

 ---